faisal-memon/nginx-hello-world-module/README.md

 ## TODO

- 1. Add an argument to the `hello_world` directive specifying the language.
-For example:

-    * en: hello world

-    * fr: bounjour monde

-    * pt: olá mundo

-    * es: hola mundo

- 2. Make the `hello_world` directive be also defined in the **if in location** context (`NGX_HTTP_LIF_CONF`) in `ngx_http_config.h`.
+ 1. Make the `hello_world` directive be also defined in the **if in location** context (`NGX_HTTP_LIF_CONF`) in `ngx_http_config.h`.
 Which implies defining a **merge configuration** function.

- 3. Document everything with [Doxygen](https://secure.wikimedia.org/wikipedia/en/wiki/Doxygen)
+ 2. Document everything with [Doxygen](https://secure.wikimedia.org/wikipedia/en/wiki/Doxygen)
     linking the relevant header and source files from the Nginx core.